emacs-lsp/lsp-mode/docs/tutorials/CPP-guide.md

 _Note:_ the project root is needed by the language server in order to know where to start the project discovery from.
-Typically, this is the git repository root but since exceptions to this rule have caused us a lot of trouble in the past (monorepos come to mind), `lsp-mode` by default asks the user to manually confirm the project root the first time a project is opened. mono-repos it might be not. `lsp-mode` by default will ask the user to confirm the project root (automatic root selection has caused a lot of trouble for us in the past).
+Typically, this is the git repository root but since exceptions to this rule have caused us a lot of trouble in the past (monorepos come to mind), `lsp-mode` by default asks the user to manually confirm the project root the first time a project is opened.

 ### Completion